datalad-handbook/book/docs/usecases/HCP_dataset.rst

 .. findoutmore:: Details of the datasets came to be

-   - ask Tobias about this
+   ask Tobias about this
+   - how was the original gigantic table created?
+   - what determined subdataset names?
+   - whats the hcp configuration for datalad create?

 As soon as files are retrieved and registered in the resulting datasets, their content can be dropped again via :command:`datalad drop`: The origin of the file was successfully recorded, and a :command:`datalad get` could retrieve file contents on demand, if required.
-Shortly after a complete download of the HCP project data, the datasets in which it has been aggregated are small in size, and yet provide access to the HCP data.
+Shortly after a complete download of the HCP project data, the datasets in which it has been aggregated are small in size, and yet provide access to the HCP data for anyone who has valid AWS S3 credentials.

+All of the dataset aggregation is done on a scientific compute cluster.
-Subsequently, the datasets are published to `store.datalad.org <http://store.datalad.org/>`_, a remote indexed archive (RIA) store.
+In this location, however, datasets would not be accessible to anyone without an account on this system.
+Subsequently, therefore, the datasets are published with :command:`datalad publish` to the publicly available `store.datalad.org <http://store.datalad.org/>`_, a remote indexed archive (RIA) store.

+A Remote Indexed Archive Store
+""""""""""""""""""""""""""""""

 A RIA store contains datasets as bare git repositories, identified via their :term:`dataset ID`.

 .. todo::